 You can make a home for yourself in Rome from the moment you find the perfect flat or house.

-You will be able to explore the city through the eyes and experiences of those who have been on the ground just a little bit longer than you and slowly but very surely you will come to love this city with its ancient, stylish, vibrant, chic, young, lively and passionate heart.
+You will be able to explore the city through the eyes and experiences of those who have been on the ground just a little bit longer than you.

 How to find somewhere to live in Rome